arrow-kt/arrow/arrow-site/doc/docs/arrow-core/typeclasses/bifunctor/README.md

 greet(Tuple2.bifunctor(), Tuple2("there", "Kenobi")) // Tuple2("Hello there", "General Kenobi")
 ```

-So, `bimap` is `map` but for binary type constructors where you want the ability to lift two functions at once.
+So, `bimap` is `map`, but for binary type constructors where you want the ability to lift two functions at once.

 ### Main Combinators

 #### Kind2<F, A, B>#bimap

-Transforms the inner contents of a binary type constructor
+Transforms the inner contents of a binary type constructor.

 `fun Kind2<F, A, B>.bimap(fl: (A) -> C, fr: (B) -> D): Kind2<F, C, D>`